Sign In

 What Should I Expect of the Study Groups?

-1. Tutors facilitate weekly Structured Study Groups at a regularly scheduled time and place.
+1. Tutors facilitate Structured Study Groups at a regularly scheduled time and place.

 2. Students will be expected to help each other; the tutor is there for support.
 Study Group Sessions are neither mandatory nor graded.
 We encourage students to attend voluntarily.